ojalaw/INTOL-MP1/TESTING.md

 ![Image of CCS Validator testing](README-images/css-validator-testing-readme.png "Optional title")

-The results above apply no all pages, no errors were identified in the CSS file, see link to results below.
+The results above apply to all pages, no errors were identified in the CSS file, see link to results below.

 CSS - https://jigsaw.w3.org/css-validator/validator